davetimmins/Anywhere.ArcGIS/NUGET-DOC.md

 There are also methods to add / update and download attachments for a feature and you can extend this library by writing your own operations.

-Refer to the integration test project for more examples.s
+Refer to the integration test project for more examples.